 An HCV antibody test is a simple blood test used for screening purposes.
 While this test can detect that HCV has been in your bloodstream, it can’t tell the difference between a previous infection and an active one.
 In some cases, a weak positive result can turn out to be a false positive.

-If you test positive for HCV, it is likely that your doctor will want to follow up with additional testing that can actually measure the viral load and determine if you have an active infection.
+If you test positive for HCV, it’s likely that your doctor will want to follow up with additional testing that can actually measure the viral load and determine if you have an active infection.

 Not everyone with hepatitis C has symptoms.
 In fact, in a small number of people, the infection resolves on its own.
 However, hepatitis infection can last anywhere from a few weeks to a lifetime.
 The illness can lead to liver damage, liver cancer, or the need for a liver transplant.

-With some other infections, having a higher viral load means a higher level of illness, but that’s not the case with hepatitis C. Your viral load has no bearing on how ill you feel or how much liver damage you may experience now or in the future.
+With some other infections, having a higher viral load means a higher level of illness, but that isn’t the case with hepatitis C. Your viral load has no bearing on how ill you feel or how much liver damage you may experience now or in the future.

 However, viral load is an important indication of how well treatment is likely to work.
 The lower your viral load, the more likely it is that your treatment will be successful.

-A viral load of less than 615 IU/L (international units per liter) means there is no detectable hepatitis C virus, or it’s too low to detect.
-Additionally, a viral load of more than 800,000 IU/L is high and less than 800,000 IU/L is low.
+A viral load of less than 615 IU/L (international units per liter) means there’s no detectable hepatitis C virus, or it’s too low to detect.
+Additionally, a viral load of more than 800,000 IU/L is high, and less than 800,000 IU/L is low.
 During treatment, a falling viral load is an indication that treatment is succeeding.